dbsec18/dbsec18.github.io/venue.markdown

 # Conference venue

-The confernce will take place at Università degli Studi di Bergamo, Sant’Agostino campus at:
+The conference will take place at Università degli Studi di Bergamo, Sant’Agostino campus at:
 Piazzale S.Agostino, 2
 24129 Bergamo